talhakoylu/ReCapProject/README.md

 ## Important Notes About Project
 - Do not forget to change your API Key from <a href="https://github.com/talhakoylu/ReCapProject/blob/master/ReCapProject/WebAPI/appsettings.json">appsetting.json</a> which one is in the WebAPI layer.

+## Distribution
+This project licenced and distributed under MIT Licence.
+Please read the <a href="https://github.com/talhakoylu/ReCapProject/blob/master/LICENSE">LICENCE</a> file for more information.

 ## Author
 Ahmet Talha KÖYLÜ - <a href="https://github.com/talhakoylu/">Github</a> - <a href="https://linkedin.com/in/talhakoylu">LinkedIn</a>